dncunes/healthcare-desierto/README.md

 - Google Colab - cloud-based Jupyter notebook environment for development and collaboration
 - Google Maps API - retreiving place and distance data
 - GitHub - version control, collaboration, and hosting the final website and project files

+# Repository Structure

+# How to Run the Project

+# API Key Configuration

+# Key Findings

+# About Me